twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys** (Markdown file): Contains the data files and registry keys used by FontCreator.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 This list only accepts names via the form as through the policy and mentioned in the [FAQ](https://www.mozilla.org/credits/faq).
-* **SitePal Forum Drug Words** (HTM file): Contains the brand names of medicine products used to spam the legacy SitePal forum.
+* **SitePal Forum Drug Words** (HTM file): Contains the brand names of medicine products (including alternate spellings) used to spam the legacy SitePal forum.
 This list includes but are not limited to antibiotics, pharmaceutics, vaccine, decongestants, chemotherapeutics, organic acids, progestogens et al.

 ## Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2019).
 The font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Hancom Word NEO).